 N95 Mask Fit Testing

-Since N95’s come in all types of sizes and shapes, mask fit testing is essential to ensure you are wearing the best mask for you face and have a tight seal.
-While there is two different types of mask fit testing we choose to conduct QUANTITATIVE mask fit testing which ensures accuracy and safety for our clients.
+Since N95’s come in all types of shapes and sizes, N95 mask fit testing is essential to ensure you are wearing the best mask for you face and have a tight seal.
+While there is two different types of mask fit testing we choose to conduct QUANTITATIVE mask fit testing which ensures accuracy and safety for our clients and their employees.

 Occupational Health & Safety Act

-Qualitative N95 mask fit testing is extremely subjective and relies solely on the participant’s sense of taste and smell for air leakage in your respirator.
-This N95 mask fit testing is done by placing a hood overtop of your head while wearing an N95 mask.
+Qualitative testing is extremely subjective and relies solely on the participant’s sense of taste and smell for air leakage in your respirator.
+The qualitative fit testing is done by placing a hood overtop of your head while wearing an N95 mask.
 Either a bitter or sweet chemical is then sprayed into the hood and the participant must determine if they are able to taste or smell the chemical.
 If the participant tastes the chemical then the N95 mask fails and the participant needs to find another N95 mask to try and fit.